| |

 Instructions

-• Preheat the oven to 350ºF (180ºC) and lightly grease an 8-inch (20-cm) round or square baking dish with dairy-free butter or coconut oil.
+• Preheat the oven to 350ºF (180ºC) and lightly grease an 8-inch (20-cm) square or round baking dish with butter.
 Set aside.

 • Add the milk, applesauce, flax meal, and vanilla to a measuring cup.
 Whisk everything together with a fork to combine.
 Set aside.